medic/cht-couch2pg/README.md

 ## Example usage

-You should probably install medic-analytics as a service and leave it to do its thing, as it should be able to run independently without any user input.
+You should probably install medic-couch2pg as a service and leave it to do its thing, as it should be able to run independently without any user input.

 ### Installing as a service using Upstart (Ubuntu 14.4)